eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

 Configures whether to create a separate physical client and connection to the MQTT broker for publishing messages.
 As a result a single Ditto connection would open 2 MQTT connections/sessions: one for subscribing and one for publishing.
-If configured to `false`, the same MQTT connection/session is used for both subscribing to message as well for publishing messages.
+If configured to `false`, the same MQTT connection/session is used both for subscribing to messages and for publishing messages.

 Default: `true`